GoogleCloudPlatform/service-extensions/plugins/README.md

 -   To see plugin-emitted logs on the console, add `--logfile=/dev/stdout`.
 -   To see a trace of logs and wasm ABI calls, add `--loglevel=TRACE`.
 -   To disable benchmarking for faster iteration, add `--nobench`.
--   Optionally specify plugin config data using the `--config=<path>` flag.
+-   To optionally specify plugin config data, add `--config=<path>`.

 You can also run tests using Bazel.
-This is **much slower** because this builds both the tester and the V8 runtime from scratch.
+This is **much slower** the first time, because this builds both the tester and the V8 runtime from scratch.
 Use the Docker command above for a better experience.

 ```bash
 bazelisk test --config=bench --test_output=all //samples/...
 ```

+<a name="samples"></a>

 # Samples & Recipes